poseidonos/poseidonos/doc/guides/cli/poseidonos-cli_device_create.md

 ### Options

 ```
-      --block-size int       The block size of the device
+      --block-size int       The block size of the buffer device.
-  -d, --device-name string   The name of device to create
+  -d, --device-name string   The name of the buffer device to create.
-      --device-type string   The type of device to create
+      --device-type string   The type of the buffer device to create.
   -h, --help                 help for create
-      --num-blocks int       The number of blocks in the device
+      --num-blocks int       The number of blocks of the buffer device.
-      --numa int             The numa node of the device
+      --numa int             The NUMA node of the buffer device.
 ```

 ### Options inherited from parent commands

 ```
-      --debug         Print response for debug
+      --debug         Print response for debug.
-      --fs string     Field separator for the output (default "|")
+      --fs string     Field separator for the output. (default "|")
-      --ip string     Set IPv4 address to PoseidonOS for this command (default "127.0.0.1")
+      --ip string     Set IPv4 address to PoseidonOS for this command. (default "127.0.0.1")
-      --json-req      Print request in JSON form
+      --json-req      Print request in JSON form.
-      --json-res      Print response in JSON form
+      --json-res      Print response in JSON form.
-      --port string   Set the port number to PoseidonOS for this command (default "18716")
+      --port string   Set the port number to PoseidonOS for this command. (default "18716")
-      --unit          Display unit (B, KB, MB, ...) when displaying capacity
+      --unit          Display unit (B, KB, MB, ...) when displaying capacity.
 ```

 ### SEE ALSO